Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Summary non-geometric TTL coupling

 Lateral jitter does not cause any first- or second-order non-geometric TTL coupling in the case of a jittering mirror and under the given assumptions:

-However, this is different for a lateral jittering reference system.
-A laterally jittering receiving system changes the point of incidence of the measurement beam ($x_{im}$).
-Therefore, assuming a constant misalignment of the receiver with respect to the received beam and a varying point of incidence $x_{im}(t)$ of the latter, yields a strong linear TTL coupling for equal beam parameters by Eq.~\eqref{eq: non-geom equal lateral}
+However, this is different for a lateral jittering receiving system.
+A laterally jittering receiving system changes the point of incidence of the measurement beam ($x_{im}$) with respect to the reference beam.
+Therefore, assuming a constant misalignment of the receiver with respect to the received beam and a varying point of incidence $x_{im}(t)$ of the latter, yields a strong linear TTL coupling for equal beam parameters by Eq.~\eqref{eq: non-geom equal lateral simple}

 as well as for unequal beam parameters

 For the given assumptions, all presented non-geometric TTL effects are summarised in Tab.~\ref{tab: TTL_NG_overview}.
 This table is the counterpart to the geometric TTL effects summarised in \cite[cf Tab.~1]{G21}.